lyra/webview-payment-android-integration-sample/README.md

-# Webview Payment integration example with NFC
+# Webview Payment integration example

 ## Summary

-Based on [PayZen](https://payzen.io), the aim of this repository is to explain how mobile payment by [Lyra Network](https://www.lyra-network.com/) webview can be done easily.
+The aim of this repository is to explain how webview mobile payment integration can be done easily.

-In this repo, Credit Card scanning by NFC is demonstrated too.

 ## Table of contents